andrewjh271/battleship/README.md

 - **Refined Random**: Avoids placing ships adjacent to each other, except when the board is small or the ensemble is large enough that meaningful separation is impossible.
 Even with sufficient space to separate all ships, a limited number of shared borders may be permitted to prevent overly predictable layouts.
 This mode also adds a slight edge bias, deviating from fully random distribution.
 This is the placement strategy used by the AI.

-When an instrument is selected during setup, players can listen to an audio sample and view fictional RPG-style stats and trivia.
+Players can preview an audio sample of each instrument and view trivia alongside fictional RPG-style stats.

 ---

 ## AI Targeting Strategy

-The AI's move-selection algorithm builds on the hunt/target model described in this excellent [DataGenetics article](http://www.datagenetics.com/blog/december32011/).
+The AI's move-selection algorithm builds on the hunt/target model described in this [DataGenetics article](http://www.datagenetics.com/blog/december32011/).

 ### Hunt Mode